Parables Home

 Within the Church body:

-Now let's see what the Apostle Luke has to report about what Jesus had to say:
+Now let's see what the Apostle Luke reports about what Jesus had to say:

 Blind Guides